ZacharieALES/viesa/README.md

 - each column corresponds to one sensor (so the columns order is irrelevant) ;
 - each line corresponds to the mean value of each sensor during a given amount of time (the lines are ordered chronologically).

-You can download an executable at the following link: [link to viesa](https://www.dropbox.com/s/rq25k3hr7otoohn/viesa_github.zip?dl=0 "viesa.zip")
+You can download an executable at the following link: [viesa.zip](https://www.dropbox.com/s/rq25k3hr7otoohn/viesa_github.zip?dl=0 "viesa.zip")

 Don't hesitate to contact me if you have any questions/requests/suggestions: zacharie[dot]ales[at]ensta-paristech[dot]fr